nate-walter/nate-walter/README.md

 </p>

 # Thanks for checking out my GitHub.
 I'm nate, a recent graduate from Flatiron School, New York, Data Science, where I worked on some pretty cool projects.
 My Capstone was my favorite, by far.
-It's an Image Classification Transfer-Learning Neural Network – check it out.
-It's pinned below (Diabetic-Retinopathy-Neural-Network).
+It's a Transfer-Learning Neural Network (it's pinned below: Diabetic-Retinopathy-Neural-Network).
+My whole Bootcamp was done remotely, so I'm steeped in Zoom meetings and Slack.
+I'm also pretty advanced with Git.
+My Python skills are up there, I'm into Object Oriented Programming at the moment.
+Eveything's starting to make sense and come together.
+Along with daily improvement in Python, I'm mastering SQL.
+Balancing those two subjects, meetings, working out, and my ongoing job search leaves just enough time for Neural Networks.

-## :atom: I’m currently working on a unique real-world project that's over a decade in the making!
-It's titled ***The-Great-Experiment*** and is pinned down below as well – I'd be happy if you'd look at it
+## :atom: I’m currently working on a unique real-world project that's ***over a decade in the making!*** It's titled **The-Great-Experiment** and is pinned down below as well – I'd be honored if you took a look at it